plus1tv/react-anime/docs.md

 ## API

-The API is based off the [anime.js](https://github.com/juliangarnier/anime) documentation.
+The following are props that you can assign to an `<Anime/>` component, along with the type they expect.

 |        Prop       |      Type      |
 |:-----------------:|:---------------|